gasparka/thesis/docs/4_examples.rst

             # dc-free signal
             self.next.y = x - dc
             return self.y
-        ...

 This implementation is not exactly following that of :cite:`dcremoval_lyons`.
-They suggest to delay-match the step 1 and 2 of the algorithm, but since the DC component is more more or less stable, this can be omitted.
+They suggest to delay-match the step 1 and 2 of the algorithm, but since the DC component is more or less stable, this can be omitted.

-:numref:`dc_rtl_annotated` shows that the synthesis generated 4 MA filters that are connected in series, output of this is subtracted from the input.
+:numref:`dc_rtl_annotated` shows that the synthesis generated 4 MA filters that are connected in series, output of the chain is subtracted from the input.

 .. _dc_rtl_annotated:
 .. figure:: ../examples/dc_removal/img/dc_rtl_annotated.png